Learn

 Reviewing a language lesson does not mean passively rereading everything from start to finish.

-A good review session can include several small actions:
+A good Review can include several small actions:

-3. Re-read or re-watch the most important part.
+3. Re-read or re-watch the most important section.

 4. Say example sentences aloud.